Music of Washington (state): Country/Alt-country

-The remainder of 20th century was a quiet period for country music in Washington state, but there were a few notables.
-Seattle based Lavender Country released their self-titled album in 1973.
-It is the first known gay-themed country & western album.
+Seattle-based Lavender Country released their self-titled album in 1973.
+It is the first known gay-themed country and western album.
 They would not have another release until 2022's Blackberry Rose.
-Fiddler Mark O'Connor came out of Mountlake Terrace in the 1970s and has had a long and diverse career, winning three Grammy Awards.
+Fiddler Mark O'Connor came out of Mountlake Terrace in the 1970s, winning three Grammy Awards.
 Michael Peterson grew up in Richland and released his first self-titled album of contemporary Christian songs in 1986.
-A decade later he hit it big in Nashville with the release of his second eponymous record in 1997, which produced five Top 40 country hits, including the No. 1 "From Here to Eternity".
+A decade later, he released his second eponymous record in 1997, which produced five Top 40 country hits, including the No. 1 "From Here to Eternity".
 The 1990s saw alt-country enter the scene, led by Neko Case of Tacoma.
-With her powerful "flamethrower" contralto voice she has released a series of critically acclaimed albums and has also been a part of the revival of the tenor guitar.
-The Supersuckers formed in Tucson, Arizona in 1988, relocated to Seattle in 1989 and have been playing cowpunk ever since.
+With her contralto voice, she has released a series of albums and has also been a part of the revival of the tenor guitar.
+The Supersuckers formed in Tucson, Arizona, in 1988, relocated to Seattle in 1989, and have been playing cowpunk ever since.

-The new millenium has seen the emergence of mainstream country artists Brandy Clark from Morton, who has been nominated for eight Grammy Awards as a songwriter and performer, James Otto from Benton City, who had a No. 1 country hit with "Just Got Started Lovin' You" in 2008, Vince Mira from Federal Way, who began his career busking Spanish-language songs in Pike Place Market, Adam Craig from Tenino, whose been most successful as a songwriter and Seattle based Brent Amaker and the Rodeo, whose image is influenced by Johnny Cash, the "Man in Black" and Spaghetti Westerns.
+The new millennium has seen the emergence of mainstream country artists Brandy Clark from Morton, who has been nominated for eight Grammy Awards as a songwriter and performer, James Otto from Benton City, who had a No. 1 country hit with "Just Got Started Lovin' You" in 2008, Vince Mira from Federal Way, who began his career busking Spanish-language songs in Pike Place Market, Adam Craig from Tenino, who has been most successful as a songwriter and Seattle based Brent Amaker and the Rodeo, whose image is influenced by Johnny Cash, the "Man in Black" and Spaghetti Westerns.
 Their live shows sometimes include the "Whiskey Baptism" of fans into the "Church of the Rodeo".
 Jaime Wyatt from Tacoma plays outlaw country and had a song on the 2004 soundtrack of Wicker Park.
 Megs McLean from Snohomish plays "crunge", a combination of country and grunge, and had a Country Pick of the Week in 2016.
 Star Anna from Ellensburg performs alt-country and, with her band the Laughing Dogs, appeared with the Seattle Symphony in 2012.
 Seattle based alt-country band The Maldives live shows have been described as "transcendent" by KEXP-FM.